benshaw/reading/README.md

 I love to read and I believe there is a lot of value in books.
 This is a collection of books that I have found to be useful in work and life in no particular order.

 ## Currently Reading
-The Secret Pulse of Time
+The Secret Pulse of Time.
 Klein, Stefan

 Journey to the Heart.
-Daily meditations on the path to Freeing your soul Beattie, Melody
+Daily meditations on the path to Freeing your soul.
+Beattie, Melody

 The Shadow of What Was Lost (The Licanius Trilogy)